MarcosMasip/agent-auth-payments-self-contained/README.md

 ### Configuration (Optional)

+By default (no `OLLAMA_MODEL` set) the system auto‑selects the smallest model from a small allow‑list of common lightweight tags, based on what is installed and reported by `GET /api/tags`:

+- smollm:135m (smallest)
+- tinyllama
+- phi
+- mistral
+- llama3

-By default (no `OLLAMA_MODEL` set) the system now auto‑selects the *smallest* locally installed model exposed by `GET /api/tags`.
-It inspects tag names like `smollm:135m`, `phi`, `phi3:3.8b`, `qwen2.5:0.5b`, `mistral`, `llama3:8b` and heuristically derives parameter counts.
-If more than one model is installed it picks the lowest parameter count; ties are broken alphabetically.
-If no models are installed or an error occurs, it falls back to the mock provider.
+If more than one of the above is installed, the smallest is chosen; ties break alphabetically.
+If none are installed or any error occurs, the provider falls back to the mock model.

 Override auto‑selection by setting `OLLAMA_MODEL` explicitly:

-Environment variables (in `apps/agents/.env.local`):
+Environment variables (in `apps/agents/.env`):
 - `OLLAMA_MODEL=smollm:135m` (example override; if omitted the smallest installed model is used)
 - `OLLAMA_BASE_URL=http://localhost:11434` (change if you proxy)
 - `OLLAMA_CREDIT_DIVISOR=1000` (credit heuristic tuning)